ShangtongZhang/ShangtongZhang.github.io/markdowns/recruiting.md

 permalink: /recruiting/
 ---

 * My current group of PhD students are fantastic and I am happy with the size of my group.
-I will **NOT** hire new students for Fall 25 or 26.
+I will **NOT** hire new PhD students for Fall 25 or 26.

 <!-- * **PhD students for Fall 2025 (fully funded)**
 RL background is not necessary but you need to have a good understanding of math.
 You are welcome to email me with your CV and transcript.
 I read every CV I receive.
 If I feel we are in a potential match, I will reply with the template reply below and we can move forward to the next stage.
 If you do not hear back from me within 3 - 4 business days, it is not because I missed your email (my mailbox, including junk folder, has zero unread email).
 Instead, it is because I feel we might not be in a good match -- I apologize that I am not able to reply to your email in this case due to the large volume of emails I receive.
 I believe this protocol can save time for both of us.
 Below is the template reply when I feel we are in a potential match: